RadiologyInfo - The radiology information resource for patients

 Colorectal cancer overview

-Colorectal cancer, also called large bowel cancer, is the term used to describe malignant tumors found in the colon and rectum.
-The colon and rectum are part of the large intestine of the digestive system, usually referred to as the gastrointestinal tract.
-Typically, the colon is the upper 5 or 6 feet of the large intestine, and the rectum is the lower 5 to 7 inches located above the anal canal.
+Colorectal cancer is also known as large bowel cancer.
+Both terms describe malignant tumors found in the colon and rectum.
+The colon and rectum are part of the gastrointestinal tract.
+Typically, the colon is the upper 5 or 6 feet of the large intestine.
+The rectum is the lower 5 to 7 inches located above the anal canal.

 What are my treatment options?